pzemtsov/pzemtsov.github.io/_posts/2014-05-15-how-to-make-C-as-fast-as-java.md

   number of iterations modulo 7.
 If it is zero, the code jumps to the loop entry, if it is one, the code processes one byte and then jumps to the loop entry, and so on.

-- The code for `Dst_First_3a` does not need these tests and looks much neeter
+- The code for `Dst_First_3a` does not need these tests and looks much neater

 - The code still does not look optimal: `leal` instruction could have been merged with the memory load operation.
 Perhaps, it has something to do with the operand size: the `leal` is a 32-bit instructions.
 This is something to